The benchmarks, the friction points, and the specific design changes that move mobile booking conversion for small Irish tourism businesses.

 Every extra field in a booking form reduces completion by roughly 5–8%.
 The 2026 baseline for a small tourism booking is:

 That's it.
-Anything asking for address, passport number, date of birth, or marketing preferences before booking is completing pushes conversion off a cliff.
+Anything asking for address, passport number, date of birth, or marketing preferences before the booking is complete pushes conversion off a cliff.

 Notice these are mostly structural changes, not visual design changes.
 The aesthetic side of the site is largely a distraction from the conversion side.